Your month-to-month roadmap for family communication

 The “evergreen” content (when in doubt, do this!)

-We get it– most institutions don’t have the time or resources to create such a tailored parent communication plan.
+We get it — most institutions don’t have the time or resources to create such a tailored parent communication plan.
 So maybe you’re just looking for an easy place to get started.
-Here are two “evergreen” topics that are always helpful for families, no matter the time of year:
+Here are three “evergreen” topics that are always helpful for families, no matter the time of year:

 Financial Aid Information

-The most common feedback we get from parents is that they want for more financial aid information.
+The most common feedback we get from parents is that they want more financial aid information, especially this past year.
+We shared 2024-25 FAFSA soft launch and timeline details in December 2023.
+It was our most-clicked post.
+EVER.

 College is a tremendous financial endeavor for many families: Today, parents absorb more student educational debt than ever before.
 Parents are craving resources on how to navigate the financial aid process.
 Supporting families here will create lasting trust with your institution.